watertap-org/watertap/docs/technical_reference/unit_models/boron_removal.rst

 the pH of the stream above around 9.5 so that the majority of total boron is in the ionic state of Borate.
 Those Borate ions would then be rejected in the 2nd RO stage.

-In this implementation of the model, the user MUST provide
+In this implementation of the model, the user MUST provide a state variable for the molar flow of Boron and Borate (at a minimum).
+Optionally, users may also have molar flows for protons, hydroxide anions, and the cation species associated with the caustic additive used in the unit.
+This will help track added salts and changes in pH when the caustic chemical is added.
+The unit will always provide an approximation to the mixture pH whether or not the user has state variables for protons in their property package.
+Users must also specify a dosage of the caustic chemical added to the reactor as well as the molecular weight of the chemical additive (see Chemical Dosing Parameters section below for more detailed information).

 The main assumptions of the implemented model are as follows:

-1) Coagulation-Flocculation can be modeled together in a single combined unit (Figure 1)
+1) Model dimensionality is limited to a 0D control volume
-2) Model dimensionality is limited to a 0D control volume
+2) Single liquid phase only
-3) Predicted levels of suspended solid removal can be determined solely by Jar Test measurements
+3) Isothermal operation
-4) Single liquid phase only
+4) Only major reactions occurring within this process are Boron/Borate dissociation and water dissociation
-5) Isothermal operation
+5) No other residual ion species change significantly when the caustic chemical is added

 .. figure:: ../../_static/unit_models/BoronRemovalDiagram.png
     :width: 600